Kellyanne Conway: 'Unserious Congress' is refusing to deal with border surge

 “The Republicans failed to do their job when they were in charge, no doubt.
 And the Democrats now are failing to come together in the House.”

-Congress has raised concerns in recent days with the president’s reshuffling at the top of the Department of Homeland Security that’s prompted the resignations of several key officials who deal with immigration issues.
+Congress has raised concerns in recent days about the president’s reshuffling of the Department of Homeland Security leadership, which has led to the resignations of several key officials who deal with immigration issues.

 Homeland Security Secretary Kirstjen Nielsen resigned last week under pressure from Trump after disagreements with the White House over border policy, as did the acting deputy Homeland Secretary Claire Grady, who had been next in the agency’s line of succession.
 That paved the way for Customs and Border Protection Commissioner Kevin McAleenan, Trump’s preferred acting DHS head, to assume temporary control of the agency.